-I’m concerned about my 12-year-old daughter’s immature behavior.
+I’m concerned about my 12-year-old girl’s behavior being too immature.
 One-on-one, my 12-year-old daughter is very sweet, thoughtful, kind, and funny.
 But in a group setting, she transforms into someone else.
 She is desperate for attention, trying too hard to be funny.
 She is oblivious to the fact that she comes across as obnoxious and immature.
 I’ve seen that other kids get annoyed by her.

 She has a few good friends but even they lose patience with her silliness.
 I’ve tried talking to her about it but she honestly doesn’t seem to understand her 12-year-old behavior problems.
-I worry that continuing to point out concerns with her immature behavior will not only hurt her feelings but could cause her to feel rejected by her parents (her dad talks to her as well), but I also strongly feel that it would be wrong to ignore it and allow her to act this way unchecked.
+I worry that continuing to point out concerns with her immature behavior will not only hurt her feelings but could cause her to feel rejected by her parents (her dad talks to her as well).
+But I also strongly feel that it would be wrong to ignore it and allow her to act this way unchecked.
 I’m at my wit’s end.

 Oh, if only there was a way to make it easier to be 12 years old!
 Most adults would be eager to gloss over this age in our recollections of our own childhoods.
 Several factors coalesce to create this perfect, awkward storm.
 First, many 12-year-olds are juggling two different emotions.
 They mostly want to be older; but sometimes they want to be little again.
 This struggle can create behavior that seems inappropriately silly in certain situations.
 They also experience a heightened intensity of emotions.
 Their highs are higher and their lows are lower than ever before.
 Finally, friendship groups often change in sixth and seventh grade to include new members and exclude others.
 The shifting of friends can leave 12-year-olds feeling as if the ground is shifting beneath them in unpredictable ways.